A-Rahaman/Statelets/README.md

 # Running the experiments
 ------------------------

 1(a).
+Adjust the directories and dependencies describes within a module.
 Select a group SZ/HC.
 For a given pair 'pr' of that group, run the steps and "step1_getlocalmotifs\getmotifsPairWise.m" discovers the most recurring patterns in each time series and store corresponding information

 1(b).
+Run four steps methodology to create pairwise instances of shapes.
 Peform EMD-> tSNE -> KDE -> peak finding on the bag of local motifs extracted from all the signal that represents pair 'pr' in the group.
 So, the function generates pairwise a subset of high-density motifs for each pair